 See what the Climate Policy Initiative says about how economies will benefit from a shift to clean energy sources.

 World energy consumption is predicted to rise substantially through the year 2040 (Figure 30), and fossil fuels are projected to continue to supply nearly 80% of world energy during this time.
 Worldwide, coal consumption is projected to increase through the year 2030, primarily due to China’s use.
 Many countries are concerned that abandoning coal and other fossil fuels will cause economies to collapse.
-Yet renewable energy and nuclear power are the world's fastest-growing energy sources, each increasing by 2.5 percent per year.
-In order to stop greenhouse gas emissions and stabilize economies, fossil fuel consumption must be phased out much sooner, and replaced by clean and renewable energy including wind, solar, hydropower, biogas, and geothermal.
+Yet according to the International Renewable Energy Agency, renewable energy has had a global increase of 8.3 percent each year since 2011.
+In order to increased this percentage, fossil fuel consumption must be phased out at a faster pace, and replaced by clean and renewable energy including wind, solar, hydropower, biogas, and geothermal.

 Some countries like the U.S. are moving away from coal and toward renewable energy.
 In these cases, natural gas is being used as a transition energy between coal and renewables because it is cleaner burning.
 However, natural gas is still a greenhouse gas emitter, not a climate change solution, and the extraction practice of hydraulic fracturing remains a serious threat as a contaminant of groundwater.
 For these reasons, the use of natural gas as an intermediate between coal and renewable energy is widely recognized as an environmental problem.
 Moving directly to renewables is the best solution.